-North West Company (1779-1821) – Headquartered in Montreal, Canada, the organization was first established in 1779, but for the for the first four years, it was little more than a loose association of a few Montreal merchants.
-However, in 1783, in attempt to break the monopoly of the Hudson’s Bay Company, they “officially” organized, led by businessmen Benjamin Frobisher, his brother Joseph, and Simon McTavish, along with investor-partners — Robert Grant, Nicholas Montour, Patrick Small, William Holmes and George McBeath.
+It was little more than a loose association of a few Montreal merchants for the first four years after the company was established.
+However, in 1783, in an attempt to break the monopoly of the Hudson’s Bay Company, they “officially” organized, led by businessmen Benjamin Frobisher, his brother Joseph, and Simon McTavish, along with investor-partners — Robert Grant, Nicholas Montour, Patrick Small, William Holmes, and George McBeath.

-Competing heavily with increasing success against the Hudson’s Bay Company, they merged with the Gregory, McLeod and Co. in 1787.
-Soon afterwards, Roderick Mackenzie and his cousin, Alexander Mackenzie joined the expanded operation with Alexander Mackenzie overseeing the exploration of the western territories.
+Competing heavily with increasing success against the Hudson’s Bay Company, they merged with the Gregory, McLeod, and Co. in 1787.
+Soon afterward, Roderick Mackenzie and his cousin, Alexander Mackenzie, joined the expanded operation with Alexander Mackenzie overseeing the exploration of the western territories.

-The profits of the fur trade were large which caused much tension between the the North West Company and Hudson’s Bay Company, so much so that several minor armed skirmishes erupted.
-The competition became especially intense when the Hudson’s Bay Company established the colony of Assiniboia on the Red River in present-day Manitoba in 1811–12.
-A few years later, open conflict broke out, during which North West Company men destroyed the Red River colony in 1816, in what became known as the Seven Oaks Massacre.
+The fur trade profits were large, which caused much tension between the North West Company and Hudson’s Bay Company, so much so that several minor armed skirmishes erupted.
+The competition became especially intense when the Hudson’s Bay Company established the Assiniboia colony on the Red River in present-day Manitoba in 1811–12.
+A few years later, open conflict broke out, during which North West Company men destroyed the Red River colony in 1816 in what became known as the Seven Oaks Massacre.
 The Hudson’s Bay Company retaliated by destroying the North West Company post of Fort Gibraltar, located in present-day Winnipeg, Manitoba, and captured Fort William.
 Over the next several years, some of the wealthiest and most capable partners began to leave the company.

-Finally, there were the Native men, women and families.
-While not employed by the company, they nonetheless played important roles in the trade as interpreters and diplomats.
+Finally, there were the Native men, women, and families.
+While not employed by the company, they nonetheless played essential roles as interpreters and diplomats in the trade.
 And since the Nor’westers did not hunt for themselves, almost all their food was provided by Native men and women.
-Traders also depended on Native men and women for their traditional skills such as skinning animals and building canoes.
+Traders also depended on Native men and women for their traditional skills, such as skinning animals and building canoes.